 - There are no effective measures for promoting accessibility among people who have a psychiatric disability

 Psychiatric disability, or mental illness, has long been associated with insanity.
 It very often (and wrongly) prompts an irrational fear in us.
-Like all other disabilities, psychiatric disability has many forms and a person can lead an active life with appropriate support.
+Like all other disabilities, it has many forms and a person can lead an active life with appropriate support.

 1. Psychiatric disability does not affect me

 Unfortunately, no family is safe from mental health issues, whether depression, anxiety, addiction, schizophrenia, anorexia or other.
-The WHO estimates that these disorders affect one in four people and by 2020, mental illness will be the most common disability in the world.
+The WHO estimates that these disorders affect one in four people and that mental illness now represents the most common disability in the world.

 2. Intellectual disability and psychiatric disability are the same thing